open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 [Metrics
 API](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/metrics/api.md)
 allows users to capture measurements about the execution of a computer program at runtime.
-The Metric API is designed to process raw measurements, generally with the intent to produce continuous summaries of those measurements.
+The Metrics API is designed to process raw measurements, generally with the intent to produce continuous summaries of those measurements.

 ## Introduction to OpenTelemetry .NET Tracing API